irfansyakir/OOP-Minesweeper/README.md

 This project is a Minesweeper game built in Java using OOP (Object Oriented Programming) and default Java Libraries.
 The game is designed with themes from the popular online game "Among Us", where UI elements are heavily inspired by the game.

 ## Usage

-To run the game, simply run the ImposterSweeper.jar file, and make sure you have the latest Java version installed in your system.
+Please ensure that you have the latest Java Version installed in your system.
+Download both the ImposterSweeper.Jar file and the source code, and place the .jar file into the root folder (OOP-Minesweeper-ImpostersSweeper)
+To run the game, simply run the ImposterSweeper.jar file.

 ## Contributing